 What Type of Amperage Do You Need?

-The higher you go on scales of voltage and wattage, the higher amperage you would need.
+The higher you go on scales of voltage and wattage, the higher the amperage you would need.
 A 5000W water heater will obviously need a different kind of wiring and circuit compared to a 100W device.
-The circuit needs appropriate breaker, electrical connectors and compatible wire to facilitate the hot water heater amperage.
-You should always consult an electrician, the installation guy from the water heater company or someone who is accustomed with these technicalities.
+The circuit needs appropriate breaker, electrical connectors, and compatible wire to facilitate the hot water heater amperage.
+You should always consult an electrician, the installation guy from the water heater company or someone who is accustomed to these technicalities.
 Trying to do it yourself may backfire if you are completely new.
 Hire an electrician.

 For the purpose of specificity and to give you some information, here is how you can determine hot water heater amperage.
 Let us consider a water heater that requires a dedicated separate connection of 220V and will consume 4500W of electricity.
 The voltage range of the connection may be 240V, that wouldn’t affect your calculation.
 A general rule of thumb is to divide the wattage by the voltage to get the hot water heater amperage.
 So you should divide 4500W by 220V and you will get 20.45amp.
 You shouldn’t opt for that specific amperage.
-You should go for 25 amp wiring and circuit with perhaps a two pole circuit breaker.
+You should go for 25 amp wiring and circuit with perhaps a two-pole circuit breaker.
 This is a generic take on hot water heater amperage and to give you an idea.
-The actual calculations will depend on the type of water heater, brand, specifications and your local building codes as well as any fire safety standards that may be applicable.
+The actual calculations will depend on the type of water heater, brand, specifications, and your local building codes as well as any fire safety standards that may be applicable.